What is a Thesis in a Research Paper?

 “A thesis statement is a declarative sentence that asserts the position a paper will be taking.
 This statement should be both specific and arguable.
 Generally, the thesis statement will be placed at the end of the first paragraph of your paper.
 The remainder of your paper will support this thesis.”

-Think of it as the roadmap for your readers that guides them throughout the entire research paper.
+When writing a research paper think of it as the roadmap for your readers that guides them throughout the entire paper.

 Usually, thesis statements consist of one or, at most, two sentences.
 A good thesis isn't just about summarizing; it's about making a clear point and an arguable claim.